JeremyLoh/xtal/frontend/README.md

 }
 ```

+9. How to access the clipboard contents using playwright in typescript - https://stackoverflow.com/questions/72265518/how-to-access-the-clipboard-contents-using-playwright-in-typescript

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.